popodroid/the-cursed-mask/Quest.md

     - The player can attack their opponent from 5 squares away, leaping at the target and then landing next to the opponent.
     - If the player is frozen or stunned, they cannot use the special attack.

-- **Pet: Tiny Terror** — 1/1500
+- **Pet: Mostly Harmless Individual** — 1/1500
-  > “A miniature version of the Cave Terror, harmless… probably.”
+  > “A suspiciously polite miniature version of the Cave Terror”

 ---